-Performance in the regulatory year to 31 March 2011 was better than Ofgem's target for both CML and CI.
-Customer satisfaction was below target and was affected by the introduction into the target, in April 2010, of an element relating to the unsuccessful call rate.
-Measured without the unsuccessful call element and on a like-for-like basis with the prior year, customer satisfaction performance would have been 89.8%.
-In this respect, the Company is continuing to develop its telephony system to address the unsuccessful call rates and anticipates that the actions mentioned above, together with the various improvement actions in respect of the network's resilience, will continue to support improvements in customer service performance.
+Performance in the Regulatory Year was better than Ofgem's target for both CML and CI and, while showing an improvement on the prior year, the customer satisfaction score was just below the target of 90%.
+The improvements detailed above, together with the various improvement actions in respect of the network's resilience, will continue to support improvements in customer service performance.